wpgp/wpgpDownloadPy/README.md

 Installation
 ------------

-It is recommended to create a new virtual environment using a modern python interpreter (>3.6).
+It is recommended to create a new virtual environment using a modern python interpreter (>3.6) to isolate your installations from your default interpreter.

-If you don't know what a virtual environment is, basically an isolated replication of your python interpreter and when used all installations or changes are happening in it shielding your default interpreter.

-For more information you can read Python's ve (virtual enviroment) tutorial [here][1].
+For more information please see Python's ve (virtual enviroment) tutorial [here][1].

-Using pip one can install this package directly from github
+Using pip, one can install the package directly from github

 ```bash
 pip install git+https://github.com/wpgp/wplib
 ```

-This should install the latest version in to your active python environment.
+This should install the latest version into your active python environment.

 API
 ---

-The library contains a bot high level functions and convience functions to browse and download worldpop products.
-It's usage is straight forward.
+The library contains both high-level and convience functions to browse and download WorldPop products.

 ```python
 from wplib.utils.wpcsv import Product